nickmaccarthy/date-range-api/README.md

         - using date formats `?range1=2023-01-01,2023-01-5&range2=2021-01-01,2023-01-03`,
         - even with minutes (ISO8601) - `/?range1=2023-01-01T00:00:00,2023-01-01T00:01:00&range2=2023-01-01T00:00:00,2023-01-01T00:00:30`
         - or just the years - `?range1=2021,2023&range2=2021,2022`
-- If an dateformat is not able to be parsed, or has an issue, will recieve a `400` HTTP response, with the error
+- If a dateformt provided by the user is not able to be parsed, or has an issue, we will recieve a `400` HTTP response, with the error

 ## Testing
-Unittests are done using the [VCR.py]() and can be found in the `tests.py` file in this repo
+Unittests are done using the [VCR.py]() and can be found in the `api_tests.py` file in this repo

-When the API service is running, you can run them with the
+The API can be tested with docker compose easily with `make run`.
+This will actually use two different containers and services, one service will run our flask API, and the other one will test the API with our `api_tests.py`.
+You will see the `service-api-tests` return OK if the tests pass.